-If you have defaulted on repaying a student loan, you must request rehabilitation before you can apply for additional student financial assistance, interest-free status or apply for the Repayment Assistance Plan* from StudentAid BC.
+If you have defaulted on repaying a student loan, you must request rehabilitation before you can apply for additional student financial assistance, in-study interest-free status or apply for the Repayment Assistance Plan* from StudentAid BC.
 If you are approved for rehabilitation, your loans will go back into good standing (not in default, delinquent status or bankruptcy, and no Province of British Columbia or Government of Canada Overaward restrictions).
-Please see Chapter 3 of the SABC Policy Manual for information on rehabilitation after bankruptcy.
+Please see the SABC Policy Manual for information on rehabilitation after bankruptcy.

 Risk-Sharing Loans (loans issued Aug.
 1, 1995 to July 31, 2000)